omar-dulaimi/prisma-orpc-generator/README.md

 When `zodConfigPath` is specified:
 - The generator uses your existing configuration
-- ORPC-specific settings are passed as generator options instead of modifying the config file
+- oRPC-specific settings are passed as generator options instead of modifying the config file
 - Your custom configuration takes precedence

 ### File Structure